Skip to main content

 Each record in the destination table with the same primary_key or merge_key as a record in the source dataset that's marked as a delete will be deleted.

-Deletes are propagated to any child table that might exist.
-For each record that gets deleted in the root table, all corresponding records in the child table(s) will also be deleted.
-Records in parent and child tables are linked through the root key that is explained in the next section.
+Deletes are propagated to any nested table that might exist.
+For each record that gets deleted in the root table, all corresponding records in the nested table(s) will also be deleted.
+Records in parent and nested tables are linked through the root key that is explained in the next section.

 Example: with primary key and boolean delete column